 When it comes to Covid, the health and safety of our staff, artists, and Festivarians is always our number one priority.
 With that being said, please note that preventative health measures (i.e. full Covid-19 vaccination, masks) may be required to attend our 2022 events.

 Volunteers represent Planet Bluegrass to thousands of Festivarians.
 If the thought of remaining sober during your shifts bums you out, volunteering is not for you.
 If greeting and helping Festivarians does seem like something you want to do, then we would love to have you be a part of our team!

-Direct vehicles and maintain smooth traffic flow, direct Festivarians to shuttle busses while being able to tolerate the elements (sun, snow, rain, wind, dust, heat).
+Direct vehicles, maintain smooth traffic flow, and direct Festivarians to shuttle busses while being able to tolerate the elements (sun, snow, rain, wind, dust, heat).
 Requires two 6-hour shifts for a total of 12 hours (instead of 16 for other positions).
-Parking shifts begin as early as the Monday before the festival starts and go through Sunday the last day of the festival.
+Parking shifts begin the Monday before the festival and go through Sunday.

-This special team of folks helps make sure Telluride is left the way we found it - beautiful and with no trace a festival even happened.
+This special team helps make sure Telluride is left the way we found it - beautiful and with no trace a festival even happened.
 Bikes are recommended.
-Please bring work gloves, food and water.
-Shifts are 4 hours each Thursday-Sunday of the festival.
-For those of you looking to volunteer after the festival, we have shifts available Monday and Tuesday after the festival as well.
-If you are scheduled the Monday or Tuesday after the festival, you are welcome to bring a vehicle as the team will be working at Mary E Ilium campgrounds.
+Please bring work gloves, food, and water.
+Shifts are 4 hours each from Thursday until the Tuesday after the festival.
+For those of you looking to volunteer after the festival, we have shifts available Monday and Tuesday.
+If you are scheduled the Monday or Tuesday after the festival, you are welcome to bring a vehicle as the team will be working at Mary E. Ilium campground.

 - Only volunteers over the age of 18 may apply.